Redrot/redrot.github.io/other.md

 ---

+## Other things

+I am an avid reader of [The Sun Magazine](https://www.thesunmagazine.org/) (no, not the tabloid) and [Hi Fructose](https://hifructose.com/) (no, not the corn syrup).

-Other random hobbies of mine include chess, origami, slacklining, longboarding, [freeskating](https://www.jmkride.com/), reading, (weighted) calisthenics, drawing, backgammon, ultimate, puzzling, and penguins.
+Other random hobbies include chess, origami, slacklining, longboarding, [freeskating](https://www.jmkride.com/), reading, calisthenics, drawing, backgammon, puzzles, and penguins.

 ---

-## Random Math Links {#links}
+## Random math links {#links}

 - Useful Math-Specific Sites
   - [nLab](https://ncatlab.org/nlab/show/HomePage)